thejohnsullivan/McLeian/_posts/2017-03-26-cassie-capewell.md

 ***

-“I think I have learned over the past few years that God created relationships to be such a special thing and heaven is the ultimate dream, obviously, but here on earth, I feel like friendships are so special and little piece of heaven on earth.
+“I think I have learned over the past few years that God created relationships to be such a special thing and heaven is the ultimate dream, obviously, but here on earth, I feel like friendships are so special and a little piece of heaven on earth."

 ***